stupidcucumber/test-repository/Task 1/README.md

 # NER
 Recognizing mountain entities in the text.
 Bert-based

+## Setting up the repository
+To set up this repository you'll need:

+1) Run `pip install -r requirements.txt`
+2) Create folder `weights` in the root of this repository.
+3) Copy weights from the Google Drive to the folder `weights`

+Also I have to say that tests showed, that the best models are `bert_v2-test` and `bert_v3-test`.

 ## Project Structure
 To make project feasible for understanding, code and data were divided into different folders.
 Also data hase subfolders.
 Project has the following structure: